To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 What Animal Cruelty Laws Are There?

 Like animal rights laws, cruelty laws vary depending on what state you’re in.
 According to the American Humane Society, “Anti-cruelty laws exist in all U.S. states and territories to prohibit unnecessary killing, mutilating, torturing, beating, neglecting and abandoning animals, or depriving them of proper food, water or shelter.”
-For a more detailed list of your state’s laws as they apply to animal cruelty, visit ASPCA.

 - All 50 states consider animal cruelty a felony in one form or another.

 - Laws include neglect, physical abuse and unlivable housing conditions.

 - 43 of 50 states have a zero-tolerance policy, and would convict someone on a first-time offense.

 For a more detailed list of more recent state and national animal cruelty laws, visit ASPCA.
 And, here is a ranking of the best and worst states when it comes to animal cruelty law, as reported by The Animal Legal Defense Fund.

 Animal abuse is an epidemic that is not going away without people doing the right thing and speaking up.
 The only way we can start to correct the problem is by deciding to take a stand and let people know that it’s not OK to mistreat or neglect animals.
 If you suspect a neighbor is abusing their dog, start by offering to take it on walks or to the park.
 This way, you can subtly communicate that the owner is doing something wrong without accusing them.
 If they don’t take the hint, then there are other options for helping the pet out of harm’s way.

 - If an animal is in immediate danger, contact your local police department and report the situation.